dlynes12/Job_Hiring_Program/phase2/src/README.txt

 applied.

 1) Login to a valid Interviewer account
-2) Choose a job that you would like interview candidates for
+2) Choose a job that you would like to interview candidates for
 3) Press the "Get Interviewees" button